NoTests/SharedSequence.kt/README.md

   .subscribe { size_tv.text = it.size.toString() } // 5.
 ```

-8. Now the network errors are handled and we never unsubscribe from our `textChanges`, thus solving
+8. Now the network errors are handled and we never unsubscribe from our `textChanges`.
-(1).

 We're not done.
 You probably noticed that **the displayed result count doesn't match the actual result
 count**.
 And that's because, when subscribing, we're creating two different execution chains and
-every time a string is emited, our function `getSuggestionsAsObservable` gets called twice!
+every time a string is emited, our function `getSuggestions` gets called twice!
 Usually
 returning two different result sets.
 We have to share our sequence.

 *Attempt 5.
 (Solution)*